#

 0);

-The third parameter is a destination video stream number.
+The third parameter specifies the destination video stream number.
 Use 0 to add the source to the first video stream.

 API: